dfinity/ic-burp-extension/README.md

 # IC Burp Extension

-A Burp plugin that makes pentesting of [ICP](https://internetcomputer.org) Dapps a breeze.
+A Burp plugin that makes pentesting of [ICP](https://internetcomputer.org) dapps a breeze.

 ---